uabrc/uabrc.github.io/docs/data_management/lts/tutorial/individual_lts_tutorial.md

 s3cmd --configure
 ```

-This will prompt you to enter the access key and secret key associated with your individual LTS account.
+This will prompt you to enter the access key and secret key associated with your individual LTS allocation.
 You will be asked for additional information, which will be displayed on the screen, as shown below.
 You can copy the necessary details from the example provided [here](../interfaces.md#configuring-s3cmd).

 ![image-s3cmd](../images/config-s3cmd.png)